-Based on our analysis of the information provided in your biological assessment for the [Project Name], the Service concludes that the proposed Federal Action will result in a [a/an existing depletion, new depletion, or a combination of existing and new depletions].
+Based on our analysis of the information provided in your biological assessment for the Project, the Service concludes that the proposed Federal Action will result in a [a/an existing depletion, new depletion, or a combination of existing and new depletions].
 These depletions are associated with [briefly describe here, or by reference, the specific water supply sources, water uses, amount information, etc. (e.g. in Colorado, use the Supplemental Worksheet for PRRIP BA)].

-[Include as needed:] As an existing water-related activity, we have determined that the flow-related adverse effects of the [Project Name] are consistent with those evaluated in the Tier 1 PBOs for the whooping crane, interior least tern, piping plover, pallid sturgeon, western prairie fringed orchid, and whooping crane critical habitat.
+[Include as needed:] As an existing water-related activity, we have determined that the flowrelated adverse effects of the Project are consistent with those evaluated in the Tier 1 PBOs for the whooping crane, piping plover, pallid sturgeon, western prairie fringed orchid, and whooping crane critical habitat.

-[Include as needed:] As a new water-related activity, we have determined that the flow-related adverse effects of the [Project Name] are consistent with those evaluated in the Tier 1 PBOs for the whooping crane, interior least tern, piping plover, pallid sturgeon, western prairie fringed orchid, and whooping crane critical habitat, and these effects on flows are being addressed in conformance with the [Select the applicable depletion plan: Wyoming

-Depletion Plan, Nebraska New Depletion Plan, Colorado Plan for Future Depletions, Federal Depletions Plan] of the PRRIP.
+[Include as needed:] As a new water-related activity, we have determined that the flowrelated adverse effects of the [Project Name] are consistent with those evaluated in the Tier 1 PBOs for the whooping crane, piping plover, pallid sturgeon, western prairie fringed orchid, and whooping crane critical habitat, and these effects on flows are being addressed in conformance with the [Select the applicable depletion plan: Wyoming Depletion Plan, Nebraska New Depletion Plan, Colorado Plan for Future Depletions, Federal Depletions Plan] of the PRRIP.

 [If the site-specific project/activity may affect listed species/critical habitat addressed in the PBOs, include those site-specific effects here.
-In that instance, the Incidental Take Statement section below may need additional text.]
+In that instance, the Incidental Take

-VIII.
 Cumulative Effects

 Cumulative effects include the effects of future State, local, or private (non-federal) actions that are reasonably certain to occur in the action area considered in this biological opinion.
 A non-federal action is "reasonably certain" to occur if the action requires the approval of a State or local resource or land-control agency, such agencies have approved the action, and the project is ready to proceed.
-Other indicators which may also support such a "reasonably certain to occur" determination include whether: a) the project sponsors provide assurance that the action will proceed; b) contracting has been initiated; c) State or local planning agencies indicate that grant of authority for the action is imminent; or d) where historic data have demonstrated an established trend, that trend may be forecast into the future as reasonably certain to occur.
-These indicators must show more than the possibility that the non-federal project will occur; they must demonstrate with reasonable certainty that it will occur.
+Other indicators which may also support such a "reasonably certain to occur" determination include whether: a) the project sponsors provide assurance that the action will proceed; b) contracting has been initiated; c) State or local planning agencies indicate that grant of authority for the action is imminent; or d) where historic data have demonstrated an established trend, that trend may be forecast into the future as reasonably certain to occur; they must demonstrate with reasonable certainty that it will occur.
 Future federal actions that are unrelated to the proposed action are not considered in this section because they require separate consultation pursuant to section 7 of the Act and would be consulted on at a later time.